Dogs, Cats, and the Endocannabinoid System

 How Does the Endocannabinoid System Work in Pets?

-The role of the ECS is to communicate balance within our pet’s body, through homeostasis – i.e. keeping everything in proper balance.
-Scientific research suggests that when the ECS is working correctly, it helps regulate appetite, digestion, mood, sleep, perception of pain, memory, body temperature, motor control, immune function, cognitive function, reproduction, and fertility.
-In other words, our pets’ bodies are constantly making endocannabinoids.
-Their bodies know when and how to make them in order to stay healthy.
+The role of the ECS is to communicate balance within our pet’s body.
+Scientific research suggests that when the ECS is working properly it helps regulate a variety of bodily functions.
+Here’s a great link about the ECS as it relates to the body.
+Our pets’ bodies are constantly making endocannabinoids – their bodies know when and how to make them in order to stay healthy.
 When something is out of balance in our pet’s body, their ECS responds by identifying the problem and bringing it back into balance.
-But when the ECS is not working properly, our four-legged friend’s body is no longer in balance and we start seeing physical negative signs like:
+But when the ECS is not working properly, our four-legged friend’s body is no longer in balance and we can start possibly seeing a range of physical negative signs like: vomiting, diarrhea, constipation, excessive panting (even in cool temperatures), aggression, fear, lethargy, melancholy or sad behaviors, no or lessened desire to play, whimpering, and much more.

-According to researchers, the cause of many chronic conditions may be due to Clinical Endocannabinoid Deficiency Syndrome –– the lack of endocannabinoids.
-In this case, our furry friends are often prescribed pharmaceuticals to help alleviate their ailments.
-While some medications can improve the health of our beloved pets, unwanted side effects inevitably follow.
-Before you know it, your sweet fur baby is on a handful of medications.
-In these cases, some pet owners have seen benefits from supplementing with plant cannabinoids like CBD.
+According to researchers, many conditions may be due to a lack of endocannabinoids.
+In these cases, some pet owners have seen benefits from trying out plant cannabinoids like CBD.
 So what exactly does CBD do in our pet’s body?

 Endocannabinoid System and CBD

-Another key factor regarding the endocannabinoid system and CBD is the Entourage Effect – which is the enhancement of therapeutic potency when combining phytocannabinoids and all other phytochemicals from the cannabis plant.
-This term is popularly known in the CBD industry, as it informs consumers that using the whole hemp plant enhances the efficacy of its overall therapeutic benefits in the body.
-We know that CBD and THC are powerful phytocannabinoids and they influence certain therapeutic effects in our pets’ bodies.
-It’s also important to note that other phytocannabinoids and terpenes help enhance these effects and they offer quite a few beneficial properties as
+Another key factor regarding the endocannabinoid system and CBD is the Entourage Effect – which is the enhancement of effect when combining phytocannabinoids and all other phytochemicals from the cannabis plant.
+This term is popularly known in the CBD industry, as it informs consumers that using the whole hemp plant enhances the efficacy of its overall potential benefits in the body.
+We know that CBD and THC have the potential to influence certain effects in our pets’ bodies.
+It’s also important to note that other phytocannabinoids and terpenes help enhance these effects and they may offer quite a few beneficial properties as well.

 Endocannabinoid System in Dogs

 To date, scientists are still learning how the endocannabinoid system and hemp oil interact with one another.
-For the most part, researchers are only aware of how the endocannabinoid system and hemp oil help with misfiring brain cells and inflammation in dogs.
+For the most part, researchers are only aware of how the endocannabinoid system and hemp oil enhance brain function and help with joint discomfort in dogs.

 Additionally, one of the major differences scientists noticed between the endocannabinoid systems in dogs and humans is that dogs actually have more endocannabinoid receptors in their brain than humans do.
 This makes them more susceptible to the effects of phytocannabinoids like THC and CBD.
-Too much THC can cause a condition in dogs called static ataxia.
-While not fatal, it is very troubling and scary – for you and your dog.
-Full spectrum hemp oil products that contain less than 0.3% THC are very beneficial, it’s important to be cautious of the quality of your full spectrum hemp oil products and to only give the recommended dose, unless directed otherwise by your veterinarian.
+Too much THC is harmful for a dog.
+The good news is that full spectrum hemp oil products contain less than 0.3% THC – which render it non-psychoactive and not harmful to give your dog.
+But the adverse effects of too much THC is why it’s important to be cautious of the quality of your full spectrum hemp oil products, which means buying from reputable and transparent companies, and to only give the recommended dose (unless directed otherwise by your veterinarian).
 It also means that you need to be very observant of how your pet responds to full spectrum hemp oil products.

 Our pets’ bodies are uniquely designed much like the human body.
-From their organs and muscles, to their senses and desires, everything in their body has a purpose, a function, and a connection to one another.
+Everything in their body has a purpose, a function, and a connection to one another.
 Their endocannabinoid system is just as involved in various processes and functions as the human endocannabinoid system.
-When we understand how hemp oil interacts with their ECS, we can potentially provide relief from certain health ailments and improve their quality of life.
+When we understand how hemp oil interacts with their ECS, we can potentially provide relief from certain health ailments and hopefully better their quality of life.